The Ultimate AM DXing Base

 from the West Coast can be heard until 15001600 UTC, and Alaskan stations even later.
-The strong from Alaska will give you chills (see a video the best time to hunt for stations in the Pacific, which tend to be overcome by Asian stations later opposite side of the world, so it is a rare treat, During less than ideal conditions,
+Strong signals from Alaska will give you chills (see a video the best time to hunt for stations in the Pacific, which tend to be overcome by Asian stations later side of the world, so it is a rare treat, with Tonga During less than ideal conditions,